Analysis of a Programmable Quantum Annealer as a Random Number Generator: Introduction

 Quantum random number generators in general are a topic of much interest, for example there have been several studies which examined using gate model quantum computers as random number generators \cite{Tamura_2020, li2021quantum, jacak2020quantum, cryptoeprint:2020/078, 9605294, sinha2023programmable}, boson sampling \cite{shi2022unbiased}, using quantum walks to generate random numbers \cite{Sarkar_2019, yang2016novel}, and device-independent secure random number generation \cite{Liu_2018}.
-The idea of using random dense quantum volume circuits as random number generators in the gate model setting has also been proposed \cite{e25040607}.
+The idea of using random dense quantum volume circuits (see refs. \cite{PhysRevA.100.032328, Baldwin_2022, Pelofske_2022} for details on quantum volume circuits) as random number generators in the gate model setting have also been proposed \cite{e25040607}.

-This paper presents the most comprehensive review of using a quantum annealer as a random number generator that been performed to date, totalling over 20 billion bits of qubit measurements, and testing $8$ different QA device settings for how they impact the measured bits.
-In particular, this very large dataset allows all of the NIST SP800-22 randomness tests to be executed on the data (some of the tests have a minimum bit length requirement).
+This paper presents the most comprehensive review of using a quantum annealer as a random number generator performed to date, totalling over 20 billion bits of qubit measurements, and testing $8$ different QA device settings for how they impact the measured bits.
+In particular, this very large dataset allows all of the NIST SP800-22 randomness tests, and all of the NIST SP800-90B min-entropy (non-IID) tests, to be executed on the data (some of the tests have a minimum bit length requirement).
 This has not been able to be done before for quantum annealing random bits \cite{9923932, LANL-DWave-QRNG} or more generally for cloud accessible quantum computers.